Kizbech Tughuzhuqo: Military service

-Over many years, he raided several hostile Russian garrisons; Maryanskaya, Georgie, Afepskaya, Apenskaya, and in 1837 while crossing through a field, he was identified by Cossak peasants, who out of their great fear, fled the place leaving behind them 200 sickles.
+Over many years, he raided several hostile Russian garrisons; Maryanskaya, Georgie, Afepskaya, Apenskaya, and in 1837 while crossing through a field, he was identified by Cossack peasants, who out of their great fear, fled the place leaving behind them 200 sickles.
 In the same year of 1837, Kizbech stormed the coastal castle of Nikolayev and seized all its properties.
+At the beginning of June 1837, he attacked the guards of the Nikolaevsky fortress (now Shapsugskaya village) alone, captured a soldier, and seized 9 rifles.

-In 1837, accompanied by 250 men, he attacked the right bank of the Kuban Russian fort.
+In 1837, accompanied by 250 men, he attacked the right bank of the Kuban Russian fort and captured 200 prisoners.
 As a warrior, Tughuzhuqo enjoyed great respect among opponents.
 Tsarist generals entered into negotiations with him and repeatedly offered him to join the service of Russia, he rejected all offers.
 After the failure of his generals to convince him, Tsar Nicholas I tried to personally approach Kizbech to dissuade him from continuing his acts.
 Kizbech rejected offers of money and continued his raids on Russian garrisons.